 Modules give instructors the ability to arrange all content related to the course in the order in which the students will view each item, for best results.
 When students navigate through the pages of a module, a Next" button appears at the bottom of each page or assignment, which helps students navigate your content correctly, without getting lost.

-Modules are arranged to make students progress through the course clear and convenient.
+Modules are arranged to make students' progress through the course clear and convenient.
 (Please note that other Canvas tools such as the Gradebook and the Assignments Tab are arranged for instructor convenience, rather than students.)
-Use of Modules is optional
+The use of Modules is optional

 - You want to present additional materials beyond the minimal use of Canvas.
 (Minimal use is only Syllabus and Gradebook/Assignments.)